Rinbo/online-store-nodejs/README.md

 - Create a user
 - Add pizzas to a cart
-- Making an order and handling transactions using Stripe
+- Make an order and handle transactions using Stripe
 - Send an email receipt using Mailgun

 Access to the API is managed with a token with a default expiry of one hour.
 No npm packages were used in this application